IamFastre/SPAIME-2-cli/README.md

 ### Naming:
 <br/>

-- <div align="center">It's an app, It's shitty, It's Pythonic, It's made by me, might just be the most perfect name.</div>
+<div align="center">It's a CLI app, It's shitty, It's Pythonic, It's made by me, might just be the most perfect name.</div>

 ---

 ### Interface:
 <br/>

->  #### Hey {User}, Whatcha wanna do?!
+>  #### Hey {name}, Whatcha wanna do?!

 That's what the app asks you, and then It goes on being the most boring thing to ever exist.

 >  #### 1: Repeat

 The f*ck?!
-People reached the moon in 1969 and you're here doing:
+People reached the moon in 1969 and you're here doing shit like this:
 ```py
 import os